 In fact, a sustainable portfolio constructed by Sandbox Financial Partners will be just as diversified as a traditional portfolio.
 For instance, a sustainable portfolio could include a cutting edge high tech company that is a leader in promoting workplace diversity or a fast growing clothing company that is careful that its suppliers in developing countries pay fair wages and provide a safe working environment.

 Does sustainable investing produce a positive societal impact?

-Because sustainable investing takes into consideration social and environmental factors that can effect company profitability, sustainable investing can have a positive environmental and social impact.
+Sustainable investing can have a positive impact on people and planet by driving more investment capital into socially and environmentally beneficial purposes.
 Likewise, through shareholder engagement, sustainable investors have been very effective in convincing publicly traded corporations to adopt a host of forward thinking business practices.
-Another way that sustainable investors can have a positive impact is through purchasing social impact bonds that finance community development projects such as affordable housing and small business loans to budding entrepreneurs in marginalized communities.
+Another way that sustainable investors can have a positive impact is through purchasing social impact bonds that finance community development projects such as affordable housing and loans to small scale entrepreneurs.
+For some examples of how these social impact bonds can improve opportunities available to women and other disadvantages individuals, see the article in Kiplinger.com by Sandbox's VP for Sustainable Investing.
 For all these reasons Sandbox believes the more sustainable investors there are, the greater the positive impact there can be.

 "Where capital goes over the next 15 years is going to decide whether we're actually able to address climate change and what kind of a century we are going to have."

 Executive Secretary of the UN Framework Convention on Climate Change